venkataramaraoguttikonda/Google-Capstone-Project/README.md

 - [**Tableau Dashboard**]() - created a dashboard in Tableau summarizing the data.

 ## 📁 Files
-- [**FinalAnalysis.Python**]() - analyzed the data set from case study 1 in the Google Data Analytics Course using Python.
+- [**FinalAnalysis.py**]() - analyzed the data set from case study 1 in the Google Data Analytics Course using Python.
 I did not do any data visualization in Python.
 - [**FinalAnalysisTableau**]() - From the already cleaned data I done Visualizations using Tableau